 So as a special treat for when you’re forced to again explain why you aren’t married yet or struggling to live up to the accomplishments of your cousin Bradley (he drives a Subaru, you know), we put together this list of songs that might apply.
 You’re right, none of these are all that literally about withstanding a barrage of criticism from relatives — but would you ever really want to listen to them if they were?

 Also, it should be noted that none of this applies to my actual family.
-That would only make my Thanksgiving more awkward — which is the opposite effect I’m going for.
+That would only make my Thanksgiving or holiday dinner more awkward — which is the opposite effect I’m going for.

 ‘There’s No Home for You Here’